space55/nrcc-site/content/faq.md

 ### How do you handle abuse complaints?

 We take abuse complaints very seriously.
-Please contact us at abuse@nrcc.coop with any complaints without delay.
+Please contact us at board@nrcc.coop with any complaints without delay.

 ---